samuelbeard/IncrementalRPG/README.md

 ## To Do
 - [ ] Remove all static information from the localStorage files.
 We don't need to save resource names, descriptions, etc on the user's computer.
 We only need to save the user specific data.
 - [ ] Update to bootstrap 4 or remove bootstrap all together and make it all bespoke.
 (We could remove jQuery then too.)
+- [ ] Better message display.
+Popup notifications?
+- [ ] Better upgrade display?
+Do we need to show what upgrades have been purchased?

 ---